apache/cordova-docs/docs/en/edge/guide/platforms/android/config.md

 # Android Configuration

 The `config.xml` file controls various Cordova settings.
-These apply across the application, and per CordovaWebView instance.
+These apply to each application and CordovaWebView instance.

 ## `<preference>`